-Can abscesses be prevented?
-Not entirely, but regular hoof care/trimming and keeping your horse on as clean and dry of ground as possible will reduce the numbers of hoof abscesses your horse will develop.
+Prevention: Regular hoof care/trimming and keeping your horse on as clean and dry of ground as possible can help to reduce likelihood of hoof abscesses.